mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/content.md

 Python uses brackets `[]` to denote a list.
 Our output is showing us that `hero.abilities` is a list with a single item.
 This item is an object with the class name Ability.

-> [action]
->
-> Try adding a second ability and see how it looks when you print it to the terminal.
+Try adding a second ability and see how it looks when you print it to the terminal.

 # Create the attack method